tadejsv/squatting-slavs-strike-back/README.md

 ### Change the `.sh` scripts

-All you need to do in them is to replace the name of the python script.
+All you need to do in them is to replace the name of the python script in `run.sh` and `build.sh`.
 Here we will have merge conflicts unfortunatelly 🙃

 ### Test your code